KPROsoft/C.R.A.F.TD/README.md

 - ESC: release mouse, then close window

-I want to take no credit from Fogleman's craft this project started out as a bet I made with a friend that I could build the same app with different code in a night turned out it was pretty easy and just cloned my repository and merged it with Fogleman's code and make a decent and fast version, and I just want it to be accessible in areas where it us most needed
+I want to take no credit from Fogleman's craft, this project started out as a bet I made with a friend, that I could build the same app with different code in a night, turned out, it was pretty easy.
+I cloned my repository and merged it with Fogleman's code and make a decent and fast version, and I just want it to be accessible in areas where it us most needed
 , around school.